 The best in NSW/ACT

-The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences.
+- The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences.

-UOW is also rated in the top 200 universities in the world for Sociology and English Language and Literature in the QS World University Rankings by Subject 2016.
+- UOW is also rated in the top 200 universities in the world for English Language and Literature in the QS World University Rankings by Subject 2017.

 Why study Arts and Humanities